-First and third Tuesday of each month.
-Meetings begin at 7:00pm and are held at the Municipal Court Facility (Police Station) (2710 170th St.)
+First and third Tuesday of each month (no first Tuesday meeting in January, July or August).
+Meetings begin at 7:00pm and are held at the Municipal Court Facility (Police Station) located at 2710 170th St.

 MAYOR PATTY EIDAM

 Mayor Patty Eidam moved to Lansing in 1979 when she was hired as Lansing's first full-time female police officer/paramedic.
-She and her husband Bud have been married 33 years and have 3 children.
-She has served on the Lan-Oak Park Foundation and is a two-time Lansing Volunteer of the Year award winner (Lansing Historical Society in 2007 and Lansing Junior Woman's Association in 2012).
-Mayor Eidam is also past president and vice president of the Lansing Historical Society, and she spearheaded and chaired Lansing's very successful public art project 'Tri Motors in Plane View' in 2006.
+She and her husband Bud have been married 37 years and have 3 children and two grandsons.
+She has served as a Director of L.A.C.E and is a two-time Lansing Volunteer of the Year award winner (Lansing Historical Society in 2007 and Lansing Junior Woman's Association in 2012).
+Mayor Eidam is also past President and Vice-President of the Lansing Historical Society.
+She spearheaded and chaired Lansing's very successful public art project 'Tri Motors in Plane View' in 2006.
 Then, in 2007, she received the prestigious ATHENA Leadership Award, presented annually to an individual who is honored for professional excellence, community service, and leadership skills.
 From 2001 to 2009 Mayor Eidam served as a Village Trustee and then as Village Clerk from 2009 to 2013.
+She served as Village Trustee again from 2015 to 2017.
 She is also a proud military veteran having served as a military intelligence analyst in the United States Army.

-email@example.comChair of the Airport Committee & the Co-Chair of the Building & Economic Department Committee
+TRUSTEE STEVEN "MIKE" FISH708email@example.comChair of the Airport and Economic Development Committee and Co-Chair of the Building Department and Public Works Committee

-Chair of the Youth Center & Insurance Committee & the Co-Chair of the Fire & LNN Committee
+Chair of the Youth Center & Insurance Committee & the Co-Chair of the LNN, IT and ADA Committee

-Trustee Maureen Grady-Perovich has lived in Lansing for 31 years.
-She and her husband Tony have been married for 31 years and have 4 children.
+Trustee Maureen Grady-Perovich has lived in Lansing for 34 years.
+She and her husband Tony have been married for 34 years and have 4 children.
 Trustee Grady-Perovich graduated from Marian Catholic High School before focusing on nursing as a career.
 In 2014 she earned her Doctorate in Nursing Practice from Governors State University and is currently a Professor of Nursing at Prairie State College.
 Her past involvement in Lansing includes being a Lansing Volunteer Paramedic, a Police and Fire commissioner, the secretary of the Lansing Volunteer Recognition Committee, an Honor Flight Chicago Volunteer, and a Camp Quality medical volunteer.
-Trustee Grady-Perovich is the Chair of the Youth Center and Insurance Committee and the Co-Chair of the Fire and LNN Committee.
+Trustee Grady-Perovich is the Chair of the Youth Center and Insurance Committee and the Co-Chair of the LNN, IT and ADA Committee.

 TRUSTEE BRIAN HARDY708-832-4564

-Chair of the Building & Economic Development Committee & Co-Chair of the Finance & Police Committee
+Chair of the Building Department and Public Works Committee & Co-Chair of the Airport and Economic Development Committee

-Chair of the Finance & Police Committee & the Co-Chair of the Airport Committee
+Chair of the Police and Fire Department Committee & the Co-Chair of the Finance and Human Relations Commission

-Trustee Jerry Zeldenrust grew up in Lansing, and he and his wife Sheila have been married for 36 years and have three daughters.
+Trustee Jerry Zeldenrust grew up in Lansing, and he and his wife Sheila have been married for 39 years and have three daughters.
 His professional career saw him spend nearly 30 years as a Lansing police officer, where he served as a patrol officer, a detective, and as the Commander of Support Services.
 As Commander, he was responsible for creating and handling annual budgets, writing grants, and supervising the records, facilities, and telecommunications divisions.
 After retiring from the police force, Jerry spent the next five years as Chief of Public Safety at the Moody Bible Institute in Chicago.
 He is also a lifelong and active member of the First Church (PCA) in Lansing.
-Trustee Zeldenrust is the Chair of the Finance and Police Committee and the Co-Chair of the Airport Committee.
+Trustee Zeldenrust is the Chair of the Police and Fire Department Committee & the Co-Chair of the Finance and Human Relations Commission.